tomsjansons/rmc-opencode/project-description.md

   ): Promise<string> // Returns thread_id
   ```
 - **Implementation Note**: The tool combines `body` and `assessment` into a
-  formatted comment with embedded JSON block before posting to GitHub.
-The agent
+  formatted comment with embedded `rmcoc` block (using `---` separator) before
-  only provides the human-readable body and structured assessment data.
+  posting to GitHub.
+The agent only provides the human-readable body and
+  structured assessment data.
+The tool also checks for duplicate findings at the
+  same location using fuzzy matching to prevent redundant comments.

 ##### `github_reply_to_thread()`